 Suppose you purchase debt MF units for Rs 10 lacs at prevailing NAV of Rs 100.
 You will get 10,000 units of the scheme.

 Let’s further assume that the fund gives a return of 8% over the next year.
 NAV will grow from Rs 100 to Rs 108.
-Value of your investment will grow to Rs 10.8 lacs.
+The value of your investment will grow to Rs 10.8 lacs.
 You are sitting on an unrealized gain of Rs 80,000

 Suppose you need Rs 2 lacs for an emergency.
-There is no need to redeem to entire investment.
+There is no need to redeem the entire investment.
 You will simply redeem units worth Rs 2 lacs.